Traces of Death

-Traces of Death is a 1993 Z movie mondo shockumentary that consists of various scenes of stock footage depicting death and real scenes of violence.
+Traces of Death is a 1993 American mondo film that consists of various scenes of stock footage depicting death and real scenes of violence.

-Unlike the earlier Faces of Death which included fake deaths and reenactments, Traces consists mostly of actual footage depicting death and injury, and consists also of public domain footage from other films.
+Unlike the earlier Faces of Death which usually included fake deaths and reenactments, Traces consists mostly of actual footage depicting death and injury, and consists also of public domain footage from other films.
 It was written and narrated by Damon Fox.

-Since its release, Traces of Death has been followed by four sequels.
-The first sequel, Traces of Death II, was released in June 1994.
-This was followed by Traces of Death III in December 1994, Traces of Death IV: Resurrected in 1996 and Traces of Death V: Back in Action in April 2000.

 Film content

 In the first two films of the series, Damon Fox was the narrator.
 Darrin Ramage, who would later become the founder of Brain Damage Films, would become the host for the third, fourth and fifth volumes.
 Unlike Faces of Death, the footage throughout the entire films are real and are not staged or reenacted.
 Starting with Traces of Death II, scenes were accompanied by background music from death metal and grindcore bands.

-Also contained in the series, especially in the first one, is footage of step-by-step autopsy procedures, which are shown from a coroner's point of view.
-Most of the other footage is recognizably notable.
-Among the footage samples seen on Traces of Death and in the sequels that followed are listed below.